-The project consists of two main zones displaying epithermal precious metal mineralization associated with silica-(clay)-sericite alteration emplaced in Miocene volcanic and volcanoclastic rocks and in adjacent sedimentary strata of Late Cretaceous and Tertiary age.
+The project consists of two main zones (Figure 2) displaying epithermal precious metal mineralization associated with silica-(clay)-sericite alteration emplaced in Miocene volcanic and volcanoclastic rocks and in adjacent sedimentary strata of Late Cretaceous and Tertiary age.
 These zones have potential to host economic gold deposits.

-The Aguas Calientes property is located on the northern margin of an extensional bend in the El Toro fault system, defined by a left-stepping inflection in the trace of the major structure (Figure 1A).
+The Aguas Calientes property is located on the northern margin of an extensional bend in the El Toro fault system, defined by a left-stepping inflection in the trace of the major structure (Figure 3A).
 This zone of dilation coincides with recent hydrothermal activity in the Tocomar area and may have controlled earlier volcanism and hydrothermal activity to the north and south of the El Toro Lineament during Miocene-age east-west shortening.

 The basement to the Miocene volcanic rocks consists mostly of variably foliated and regionally metamorphosed igneous and sedimentary rocks, assigned to the Ordovician Faja Eruptiva and Formacion Parcha, respectively (Blasco et al., 1996).
 However, in the western part of the belt, folded (but not penetratively deformed) continental red-beds of the Late Cretaceous to Early Tertiary Salta Group constitute the basement for locally emplaced igneous complexes.

-These volcanic centers and their associated alteration zones occur close to the Olacapato - El Toro Lineament.
+These volcanic centres and their associated alteration zones occur close to the Olacapato - El Toro Lineament.
 This lineament defines a zone of discrete but discontinuous, northwest trending sinistral transcurrent faults that can be traced from the Salta Basin in the southeast to at least as far as the international boundary with Chile in the northwest (Allmendinger et al., 1983).
 This fault system has only been active in a strike-slip sense for the past 2 million years (Marrett et al., 1994).
 However, major tectonic differences across the Olacapato - El Toro lineament indicate that it was active, probably as a normal fault, down to the north, prior to the Cretaceous (Richards, 1998).
 Moreover, the distribution of mineral occurrences and alteration zones of differing ages on or close to this fault system demonstrate its importance as a deep-seated conduit for hydrothermal fluids, at least throughout the Neogene tectonic history of northwestern Argentina.

-The Aguas Calientes property is underlain by dacitic flows and breccias, with minor, locally preserved fine-grained epiclastic rocks.
+The property is underlain by dacitic flows and breccias, with minor, locally preserved fine-grained epiclastic rocks.
 The volcanic rocks are composed of fine to medium grained quartz, feldspar and biotite phenocrysts set in an aphanitic matrix.
 Some flow units are also hornblende-phyric.
 The flow breccias are monolithic, comprising angular to sub-rounded clasts texturally and compositionally identical to the matrix.
 These breccias commonly exhibit a weakly defined planar fabric that dips at shallow to moderate angles toward the north and is interpreted to reflect primary layering.
 On the northeast side of the property, the volcanic breccias are found in fault contact with flat-lying ash-flow tuffs.
 Paleochannels within these tuffs indicate a source to the south and southeast.
 The contacts between the Tertiary aged volcanics and the Ordovician “Faja Eruptiva” units are not exposed but field relationships suggest that most are high angle faults.

 The area appears to have undergone a complex history of horst and graben style block faulting that has controlled the distribution of the rocks now currently exposed and also rocks that may have been eroded away.
 The oldest lithological unit recognized in the property corresponds to an Ordivician sequence with abundance of foliated volcanic rocks and quartz veins.
 Unconformably overlying those Ordovician rocks there are brown coloured pyroclastic volcanic rocks of undetermined age.
 Unconformably overlying both the Ordovician rocks and the old volcanic rocks there are younger volcanic rocks of undetermined age.
 These younger volcanic rocks appear to cut-off the source area for mineralized boulders or the original paleo-drainage of the colluvial fan deposits.